 Children no doubt love trampolines.
 It’s so much fun, and we only want to encourage the great benefits that come with owning a trampoline.
 However, the trampoline, especially in regards to smaller children does pose an extra hazard if you are interested in buying an outdoor trampoline, so it’s important to do your research.

 We are of course talking about the height of the trampoline, in particular, the height of the trampoline bouncing pad to the ground.
 We’ve already talked about the location you should put your trampolines such as an area free from objects such as rocks/stones/hard surfaces/trees/fences/roads and anything that could cause harm.

 Look to place the trampoline on soft, level grass.
 So hopefully you’ve located the correct spot.

-The best-known type of trampoline is the above ground trampoline.
-This is where the surface of a trampoline is elevated a foot or two from the ground which, has lead to a lot of parents being concerned about the rise and popularity of trampolines.
+The best-known type of trampoline is the above-ground trampoline.
+This is where the surface of a trampoline is elevated a foot or two from the ground which, has to lead to a lot of parents being concerned about the rise and popularity of trampolines.

 These may contribute to safety hazards and reports of accidents as a result of children accidentally falling off the edges or receiving an injury from using the trampoline.
 There are specific alternatives that can be used.
 These additional safety devices can be purchased separately or are often included in trampoline bundles by the most popular retailers.